Ictinike/vocore2-default/README.md

 ## Build Output ##
 ---
-The build output will be placed in the created `\bin` folder for flashing.
+The build output will be placed in the created `\bin` folder for flashing to the VoCore2 board.

+## Questions, Comments, Sugguestions? ##
+Please email me @ `ictinike@gmail.com` or leave comments on the Docker Hub for the image

+Thanks!